 9 Things You Need to Know About 'Center Stage' for Your Next Binge-Watch

-It's hard to believe that Center Stage is almost 20 years old.
+It's hard to believe that Center Stage is celebrating its 20th anniversary on May 12, 2020.
 The small film with a modest budget was intended to be a teen-romance genre movie.
 Instead, it became a cult classic that has been watched countless times by dance fans.

 Whether you've watched the film once or 945830459834095 times like we have, here are some fun facts about the film you need to know.
 If you haven't seen the movie yet, what are you waiting for?
 A dance film is the best way to spend the weekend.